 You can put baking soda inside your socks and shoes to soak up moisture.
 You can also apply a paste of baking soda and water directly to the affected nail and leave it there for at least 10 minutes before rinsing.
 Repeat this procedure several times a day until the fungus clears off.

 Blends of essential oils

-Blends of certain essential oil may have an antifungal and antimicrobial effect when applied to toenail fungus.
-Blends of essential oils such as lavender oil, petitgrain oil, clary sage oil, ylang oil, and jasmine oil can help get rid of toenail fungus.
+Blends of certain essential oil may have an antifungal and antimicrobial effect when applied to it.
+Blends of essential oils such as lavender oil, petitgrain oil, clary sage oil, ylang oil, and jasmine oil can help get rid of it.